dmoul/playground/README.md

 # playground
-Playing to learn (and help others learn)
+Playing to learn (and maybe help others learn)